Getting started with KITE is easy. Create your free KITE account and start testing from the cloud today in three easy steps:

 Burst mode lets you run test scripts back to back in quick succession.
 While this is not a load or “stress” test, it does provides valuable insights into the effect of performance when the Web application is run back to back from the desktop.
 KITE accounts that are not associated with Keynote Customer accounts can run a maximum of 2 bursts at a time.
 KITE accounts associated with Keynote customer accounts can run a maximum of 10 bursts at a time.

-KITE sends your login information and usage statistics to the authentication server, This is used to personalize the KITE start page.
+KITE sends your login information and usage statistics to the authentication server.
+This is used to personalize the KITE start page.

 You must register for a free account in order to use KITE.
 The registration process is simple and it provides you with unlimited performance testing using KITE from the Desktop and from the 5 global locations.
-You also get the ability to post questions to the user community.

 Since Keynote is a SAAS company, we need to proactively plan for the resources.
 Registration helps us plan for the capacity at these global locations ahead of time.